andrewtran28/auth-boilerplate/README.md

 - Neither token is stored in `localStorage` or `sessionStorage`; both are managed via secure HTTP-only cookies.

 ### 4. Additional Features
-- **Brute-force Protection:** After a configurable number of failed login attempts, the account is temporarily locked (e.g., 15 minutes).
+- **Brute-force Login Protection:** After a configurable number of failed login attempts, the account is temporarily locked (e.g., 15 minutes).
 Lock resets on successful login.
 - **Secure Password Reset:**
   - Users can request a password reset by submitting their username or email.
   - If an account is found, a 24-hour time-limited reset link is emailed using [Resend](https://resend.com/).
 Previously used AWS SES, however Resend is a free-alternative.
   - Anti-enumeration measures: The frontend always shows a generic success message (e.g., “If the user exists, an email has been sent.”).
+- **Header Log In Modal**: Guest users are able to log in via the webpage header instead of a dedicated 'Log In' page (but still exists as an option).
+Upon successful login, the user is redirected to the last page they visited.

 ## Prisma Schema (User Model)
 This boilerplate uses [Prisma ORM](https://www.prisma.io/) to interact with a PostgreSQL database.
 The User model is intentionally minimal, providing just enough structure for authentication, role-based access control, password reset, and security features such as brute-force protection.